 I’m a Sasquatch, and women love me.
 You don’t believe me; I know.
-You think I’m big, hairy, and ugly—that no woman would want a beast like me—but your perception is all wrong.
+You think I’m big, hairy, and ugly—that no woman would want a monster like me—but your perception is all wrong.
 Women find me totally irresistible, and I mean that literally.
 I’ve met countless women when I stomp through the forest, and as soon as they look into my black eyes, their mouths open wide, and they stare.
 Agape.
 They’re under a Sasquatch love spell.

 The initial reason, of course, is my hairy chest.
 What woman wouldn’t want to run her fingers through long black hair like this?
-I’ve got a chest like a shag carpet, and not only that, I’ve got bulging muscles on every part of my body.
-I’m eight feet all, stronger than any man alive, and raw masculine strength is something few women can resist.
+I’ve got a chest like a shag carpet, and not only that, I’ve got bulging muscles on every single part of my body.
+I’m eight feet tall, stronger than any man alive, and raw masculine strength is something few women can resist.
 They also can’t resist my intoxicating scent.
 Some women, after taking one sniff of me, are so drunk with love that their eyes roll back in their head.

 While most women are speechless when they first see me, others treat me like a rock star.
-They scream.
-It’s an incredible feeling to be loved and adored by someone who doesn’t know you personally.
+Yes, they scream their lungs out.
+It’s an incredible feeling to be loved by someone as soon as they set their eyes on you.
 A woman’s shrill voice makes my ear drums rattle, goes down through my body, and I tingle all over.
 It’s the closest thing I’ve had to a spiritual experience.
 When a woman screams for me, I feel like I’m being worshiped, but I humble myself and remember, I’m just a Sasquatch—God’s gift to women.
 But I’m not Him.

-I’ve brought over a dozen women back to my cave now, but sadly, it always ends the same.
+I’ve carried over a dozen women back to my cave now, but sadly, it always ends the same.
 When I wake up the next morning, they’re gone.
-No note, no flowers; nothing!
+No note, no flowers—nothing!
 However, I heard the last woman tip-toe out of my cave, just before sunrise.
 I went after her, and she ran off like a deer, leaping over a bush.
 And then I had a revelation: She just had the most incredible night of her life.
 I’m a life-changing experience, and that’s all she needs.
 One night with a Sasquatch, and she’s a totally different woman after that.
 Forever.